 - Custom email notification forms.

-- Spam protection with honeypot fields or only authorized users can submit the form.
-You can also connect to reCAPTCHA.
+- Spam protection with reCAPTCHA or honeypot fields or only authorized users can submit the form.

-You can consider three types of forms that can be created using Forminator.
-You will now learn about some settings and record management in the toolbar.
+You can consider different types of forms that can be created using a Forminator.
+You will now learn how to use the toolbar to set up forms and manage records.

-If you want to add new fields, you can include various types of fields in the form:
+For adding a new field you can use various types of fields in the form:

-- Publish data – you can send data to any type of publication on your site.
+- Publish data – You can send data to any type of publication on your website.

-After setting the fields, you can go to the settings for the appearance of your form.
-You will get a few predefined styles:
+After setting the fields, you can set up the appearance of form.
+You can select a few predefined styles:

 Next, configure the behavior of the form:

-- Whether to close the form after a certain date or number of submissions.
+- Adjust the duration.
+The form may be permanent or may end automatically after a specified date or number of submissions.

 Note: only one question can be asked in a survey.
-If you want to ask more questions, you better create a test, which we will discuss later.
+For more questions, you can create a quiz:

 Forminator allows you to create two main types of tests:

-- Personality tests – the interlocutors are assigned a result based on their answers.
-There is no single “right” answer to every question.
+- Personality quiz – The result is based on the overall answers.
+There is no “Right” or “Wrong” answer to every question.

-Regardless of whether you created a form, a survey or a quiz, you can view the materials inside your WordPress dashboard (assuming that you have not disabled this feature):
+Regardless of whether you created a contact form, poll, or quiz, you can view submissions inside your WordPress dashboard (this option can be disabled):

-In the Integrations area, you can configure integration with all the tools mentioned above:
+In the Integrations category, you can configure integrations with all the tools mentioned above: